TypeScript

 1. Type Assertions: Use type assertions to tell TypeScript that you know more about a value's type than TypeScript does.

-1. typescriptCopy code let value: any = "This is a string"; let strLength: number = (value as string).length;
+1. let value: any = "This is a string"; let strLength: number = (value as string).length;

 1. Type Compatibility: TypeScript has a system for checking compatibility between types, which is often referred to as "duck typing."